Informatievlaanderen/VSDS-LDESServer4J/README.md

   config:
     maxZoomLevel: { Required zoom level }
     fragmenterProperty: { Defines which property will be used for bucketizing }
+    fragmenterSubjectFilter: { Optional regex expression to filter out geoproperties based on its subject }
   ```

 ##### Example Substring Fragmentation